BRAIN INJURY LAWYER

 Brain Injury Causes

-A blow to the head or other traumatic injury to the body is the most common cause of a TBI.
+A blow to the head or other blunt force trauma injury to the body is the most common cause of a TBI.
 The severity of the damage is determined by a number of factors, including the type of injury and the force of impact.
 Falls, particularly with the elderly and children, vehicle collisions, sports injuries, and explosive blasts are common incidents that result in brain injury.
 Violence such as gunshot wounds, domestic abuse, and child abuse (including shaken baby syndrome) are also causes of TBI.

 According to some estimates, auto accidents are thought to account for 50 to 70% of all traumatic brain injuries.
 Passengers may hit their heads on the steering wheel, dashboard, side door, or window during an accident.
 In a rollover accident followed by a roof smash, a major brain or spinal injury is very likely, and usually fatal.
 Even if there isn’t direct contact to the head in a crash, brain damage can occur.
 A whiplash injury can result in a TBI and spinal damage, even in a low-speed rear-end collision.